oscbyspro/Ultimathnum/README.md

 > Trust me, I know what I'm doing...

-One you start using primitive types to form more complex types, you notice that some semantics compose better than others.
-A trusted input delegates some precondition validation to the programmer, so that complex types can be built with less overhead.
-The type system will compell you to approve each trusted input with one of the following methods.
+Once you start using primitive types to form more complex types, you notice that some semantics compose better than others.
+A trusted input delegates some precondition validation to the programmer so that complex types can be built with less overhead.
+The type system will compel you to approve each trusted input with one of the following methods.
 Your choice will either make your code safer or easier to audit.

 ```swift
 init(_:)         // error: traps